 Symptoms experienced by patients with end-stage liver disease (ESLD) may be well known to a physician, but determining hospice eligibility can be difficult, especially for patients eligible for transplants.

-Patients will be considered to be in the terminal stage of liver disease, and typically eligible for hospice, if they meet the following criteria: 1 and 2 MUST be present; factors from 3 will lend supporting documentation.
+Patients will be considered to be in the terminal stage of liver disease and typically eligible for hospice if they meet the following criteria: Factors 1 and 2 must be present.
+Factors from 3 will lend supporting documentation.
+These factors are:

-- Prothrombin time prolonged more than 5 seconds over control, or International Normalized Ratio (INR)>1.5
+- Prothrombin time prolonged more than five seconds over control or international normalized ratio (INR)>1.5

 - Serum albumin